svdunaev/rtk-todo/README.md

+# Todo with redux

-# This app is made for learning Redux-toolkit and trying out vite.
+## This app is made for learning Redux-toolkit and trying out vite.

 [rtk todo >>](https://svdunaev.github.io/rtk-todo)